b1scoito/external/README.md

 ## licensed content

 Most of the structs taken from: https://github.com/rollraw/qo0-base
+All offsets from hazedumper: https://github.com/frk1/hazedumper

 ## keybinds